Ruey-Day/nlp-stack/README.md

   </tr>
 </table>

+## Overview

-The **Digital Twin** is designed to facilitate "Simulation-to-Reality" (Sim2Real) workflows.
+The digital twin is designed to facilitate "Simulation-to-Reality" (Sim2Real) workflows.
 Unlike static meshes, this project utilizes **Xacro (XML Macros)** to define the environment.
 This allows you to:

 * **Parameterize Dimensions:** Easily change hallway length, width, or height by editing variables in the Xacro file.
 * **Sensor Testing:** The environment is optimized for LiDAR and Camera plugins to ensure realistic ray-tracing and physics.